-This lesson, which is based on an article from Business Spotlight, is about Coca-Cola and a far-reaching marketing decision the company made in the 1980s.
-Teacher’s notes cover strategies for dealing with non-English words.
-Student activities include exercises on key words, comparing advertisements and writing a case study.
+This lesson, which is based on an article from Business Spotlight, is about the emergence of young, innovative companies funded by small investors through crowdfunding sites.
+Teacher’s notes cover strategies for working with long texts.
+Student activities include exercises on key words, exchanging information and multi-word expressions.

 Inside Business English